 What are the Requirements for Stainless Steel Tables During Sterile Processing?

-Sterile stainless steel compounding tables foster safe, clean, and consistent outcomes during sterile product production.
+Aseptic grade stainless steel compounding tables foster safe, clean, and consistent outcomes during sterile product production.
 Cleanroom grade tables are a requirement during many applications such as drug packaging, sterile tool packaging, IV or saline preparation, chemotherapy drugs and more.
 High grade stainless steel, snag-free corners, non-absorbent surfaces, and rock solid construction is essential.

-The preferable workspace favored for pharmaceutical compounding is generally constructed of stainless steel, or at least a surface that is non-porous and easily sanitized.
+The preferable workspace favored for pharmaceutical compounding is generally constructed of an stainless steel, or at least a surface that is non-porous and easily sanitized.
 The advantage of stainless steel is that it won’t rust, generate particulate, nor succumb to abrasive cleaners and solvents.

-Sterile Cleanroom Table Delivery
+Aseptic Cleanroom Table Delivery

-A clean stainless steel table for sterile processing requires a surface free of bacteria, microorganisms, oil, grease, embedded iron, impurities, and particulate.
+A clean stainless steel table for aseptic processing requires a surface free of bacteria, microorganisms, oil, grease, embedded iron, impurities, and particulate.
 But how does is that cleanliness maintained through shipping, handling, fabrication, and installation?

 Safe deployment of a cleanroom table requires delivery with zero transfer of contaminants, residues, or microbes from external environments.
 Before transit, a cleanroom tables is wiped down with with 70% isopropyl alcohol and packaged within a cleanroom.